Vanster78/Method-of-Four-Russians-for-bit-matrices/README.md

 In console version you can enter the number to run test, enter 0 to enter your own test in console and -1 to exit.
 Аfter running the test, the result will be overwritten into the corresponding file "output.txt" and compared with the "correct_output.txt".
 You can also run your test from file, create folder with name "Test21", for example, or with another number, write input and correct_output using one of my tests as an example and enter into program your test number.
+There's also added the function of generating random test.
+To do it you jush have to enter 'g' and matrix size.
+Than it will be saved in folder 'Generated' with input and correct output.
+To run this test you have to enter 'G'.